 The journey started in 2011 when Robertson consisted of businesses, employing around 1000 people.
 With turnover at £200m and making a marginal loss, significant growth was occurring.
 Despite this strong position, a significant issue loomed on the horizon due to a lack of investment in management information systems over the previous few years.

 Seven accountants were supporting eight business units.
 They were spending most of their time preparing management information in the form of weekly cash forecasts, monthly management accounts and full year profit forecasts.
 In addition, approximately 50 projects were running at any one time, each of which required a detailed cost value report (CVR) every month.

 All of this management information was produced in standalone spreadsheets.
 With no automation of data transfer they were prone to data corruption.
-The additional factor of storage of the majority of the spreadsheets local PCs with no cloud-based backups, meant there were inherent risks to this approach.
+The additional factor of storage of the majority of the spreadsheets being on local PCs with no cloud-based backups, meant there were inherent risks to this approach.